Documentation

 Getting started

-Quickstart — send your first email in five minutes
+Quickstart — send your first email in one call

 5 min read

 This is the five-minute path from nothing to a delivered email and a structured reply event.
-Every call here is plain HTTPS against https://api.mails.ai with an Authorization: Bearerheader — no SDK to install, no glue code.
-The official SDKs and MCP server ship at Phase 1 launch and wrap exactly this REST surface; the API below is the interface today and the foundation underneath the SDKs later.
+Every call here is plain HTTPS against https://api.mails.ai with an Authorization: Bearerheader — no SDK to install, no glue code, and no setup step before the first send.
+If you prefer a wrapper, the TypeScript SDK and MCP server are live on npm today and wrap exactly this REST surface; the API below is the interface today and the foundation underneath every SDK.

 1. Get an API key

-Sign in at app.mails.ai (magic link, Google, or passkey) and mint a key under API keys.
-During the closed beta, request access from support@mails.ai with a one-line description of what you are building.
+Sign in at app.mails.ai (magic link) and mint a key under API keys.
+Minting is self-serve — no request, no waiting.
 Keys look like mk_live_… (or mk_test_…for the test mode) and are shown exactly once at creation — store it in an environment variable:

 export MAILS_API_KEY="mk_live_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"